 The first screening, at 8:30pm, ran over, presumably by an extended post-film Q&A session with the movie’s director, Cecilia Dougherty.
 I myself am unfamiliar with Cecilia’s work, but she must have some sort of following as I think this was the most crowded feature at the fest.

 I also had the misfortune of being stuck in line with a garrulous, loud, obnoxious bunch of excited, screaming people.
-As I stood there wishing to fucking God that they’d shut the hell up and stop polluting my ears with their pretentiousness, I also tried to remember my Buddhist training and attempted to stay calm and be respectful of other people’s emotions, which was good because as I came to find out I was standing behind the film’s star and some supporting cast members.
+As I stood there wishing that they’d shut the hell up and stop polluting my ears with their pretentiousness, I also tried to remember my Buddhist training and attempted to stay calm and be respectful of other people’s emotions, which was good because as I came to find out I was standing behind the film’s star and some supporting cast members.
 If I were them, I would be an overbearing prick, too.

 I wasn’t looking too forward to Gone anyway.
 As the NYUFF’s closer, the film is actually a featurette clocking in at a brief 37 minutes, but projected as a split-screen, i.e. 2 screens side-by-side displayed the action simultaneously.
 I had never seen a split-screen film and wasn’t sure how I’d enjoy the effect.